adhielesmana/MikroTikMon/replit.md

 ## Overview
 A comprehensive, enterprise-grade network monitoring platform for MikroTik routers.
 It offers real-time traffic analysis, intelligent threshold-based alerting, and multi-user role-based access control.
 The platform is designed for professional network administrators, providing a production-ready solution for efficient network oversight.
 The project aims to provide a robust, scalable, and user-friendly system for monitoring MikroTik router performance and health.

-## Recent Changes (Oct 28, 2025)
+## Recent Changes (Oct 29, 2025)
+-   **Three-State Interface Filtering:** Enhanced interface display control with three modes per router: "Hide All" (no interfaces), "Static Only" (default - Ethernet, VLAN, Bridge, VRRP, Bonding), and "Show All" (includes dynamic PPPoE, L2TP).
+Replaced previous binary toggle with radio button UI.
+Filtering applied at MikrotikClient level across all three connection methods (Native API, REST API, SNMP).
 -   **Custom Logo Support:** Administrators can now upload a custom logo via URL in Settings, which replaces "MikroTik Monitor" text in the sidebar.
 Fallback to text if logo fails to load.
--   **Dynamic Interface Filtering:** Added per-router toggle to include/exclude dynamic interfaces (PPPoE, L2TP).
-Default is static interfaces only (Ethernet, VLAN, Bridge, VRRP, VLAN, Bonding).
-Filtering applied at MikrotikClient level across all three connection methods (Native API, REST API, SNMP).

 ## User Preferences
 - Professional, data-dense monitoring interface